-Times are tougher than ever during the pandemic and other times, temporary work is needed to keep you going between jobs or on study breaks from school.
-These websites can help you find temporary jobs in Berlin:
+Times are tougher than ever and sometimes, temporary work is needed to keep you going between jobs or on study breaks from school.
+These websites can help you find temporary or part-time jobs in Berlin:

 Random Berlin Job Search Tools

 There are some pretty creative folks In Berlin who do things like create spreadsheets that scrape other job sites for fresh postings and updates every few hours.
 Check out some of these ingenious tools:

 1) Berlin Jobs

 Use this list of Berlin job search websites to help yourself find a job in Berlin – or somewhere else in Germany.

 Can you find English speaking jobs in Germany?
 Is being fluent in German essential to building a career?
 We answer your questions.

 Unsure how to navigate the German job market?
 Seeking to change careers or ask for a promotion?
 These career coaches in Germany can help.